Tulane University: Uptown

-The back of campus, between Willow Street and South Claiborne, is home to two residence halls, Reily Recreation Center and Turchin Stadium, the home of Green Wave baseball.
-In January 2013, ground was broken on Tulane's Yulman Stadium between Reily Recreation Center and Turchin Stadium.
-Tulane Green Wave football had played in the Mercedes-Benz Superdome after Tulane Stadium's demolition in 1980.
+The back of campus, between Willow Street and South Claiborne, is home to two residence halls (Aron Residences and Décou-Labat Residences), Reily Recreation Center, and Turchin Stadium, and in January 2013, ground was broken on Tulane's Yulman Stadium between Reily Recreation Center and Turchin Stadium.
+Tulane Green Wave football had played in the Mercedes-Benz Superdome since Tulane Stadium's demolition in 1980.
 They now play in Yulman Stadium, which opened in September 2014.

 After Hurricane Katrina, Tulane has continued to build new facilities and renovate old spaces on its campus.
-The newest dorm building, Weatherhead Hall, was completed in 2011 and houses sophomore honor students giving it the nickname "SoHo" amongst students.
-Construction on Greenbaum House, a Residential College, began in January 2013 and was completed by Summer 2014.
-The Lallage Feazel Wall Residential College, was completed in August 2005 and took in its first students when Tulane re-opened in January 2006.
-Usually an honors dorm, Wall accommodated students of all academic standings during the COVID-19 pandemic.
+The newest dorm buildings, Lake and River Residence Halls, were completed in 2023 following the demolition of Phelps Hall and Irby Hall.
+Weatherhead Hall was completed in 2011, and it now houses sophomore students.
+Construction on Greenbaum House, a Residential College in the Newcomb Campus area, began in January 2013 and was completed by Summer 2014.
+The Lallage Feazel Wall Residential College was completed in August 2005 and took in its first students when Tulane re-opened in January 2006.
+Usually an honors dorm, Wall began accommodating students of all academic standings during the COVID-19 pandemic.
 The Lavin-Bernick Center for University Life (LBC) was renovated to be a green, environmentally friendly building and opened for student use in January 2007.
 In 2009, the university altered McAlister Drive, a street that ran through the middle of the uptown campus into a pedestrian walkway renamed McAlister Place.
 The area was resurfaced, and the newly added green spaces were adorned with Japanese magnolias, irises and new lighting.
 In late November 2008 the City of New Orleans announced plans to add bicycle lanes to the St. Charles Avenue corridor that runs in front of campus.

-In 2019, a new student space called The Commons was opened by President Mike Fitts, located in the middle of the uptown campus.
+In 2019, a new student space located in the middle of the uptown campus, The Malkin Sacks Commons, was opened by President Mike Fitts.
 The Commons is the central dining area on campus.
-Catering to most dietary restrictions, The Commons directly connects to the Lavin-Bernick Center and also has a library and classrooms on its upper floors.
+Catering to most dietary restrictions, The Commons directly connects to the Lavin-Bernick Center on the second floor, and on its third floor houses the Newcomb Institute.